 Is not by any means pretty, and using this macro will add ~2KB of code to the ROM on each invocation but since it will only be needed on a single place, it can be justified.

 The usual way to bit-bang UART is by making a delay loop.
-Grab some register, set a value, and waste some time running NOPs, however this solution is very “wasteful” in this use case, since registers and/or memory is something we do not have, hence the delay loop shall be unrolled.
+Grab some register, set a value, and waste some time running NOPs, however this solution is very “wasteful” in our use case, since registers and/or memory is something we do not have, hence the delay loop shall be unrolled.

-The lower the baudrate, the bigger the unrolled delay loop will be but for
+The lower the baud rate, the bigger the unrolled delay loop will be but for

 compatibility with the previous bootloader, 4800bps will be the aim.
 For the